-May I visit the monastery?
+May I visit the monastery during the pandemic?

 What if I’m not Buddhist?
 Can I still visit the monastery?